triceam/PGMoga/README.md

-# PhoneGap native plugin for Android, for Moga game controllers #
+# PGMoga #

-The PGMoga plugin is a PhoneGap native plugin that is used to handle input from a Moga came controller inside of a PhoneGap application targetting the Android OS/platform.
+The PGMoga plugin is a PhoneGap native plugin that is used to handle input from a Moga game controller inside of a PhoneGap application targetting the Android OS/platform.

 More on Moga controllers:
 http://www.mogaanywhere.com/